-- If needed, back up the current Spectrum Control Base or Spectrum Connect database by entering the following command. - sc\configuration backup -f /var/tmp/backup -k <key value> for IBM Spectrum Connect.
+• If needed, back up the current or Spectrum Connect database by entering the following command.

+- sc_configuration backup -f /var/tmp/backup -k <key value> for IBM Spectrum Connect.

 Note: The backup and restore procedure is allowed within the same version only.
-This means that it is not possible to back up files from Spectrum Control Base 2.2.1 and restore them in version 3.0.3.
+For example, this is not possible to back up files from Spectrum Connect 3.7.0 and restore them in 3.11.0.